habuma/spring-ai-rag-example/README.md

 $ export OPENAI_API_KEY=sk-1234567890abcdef1234567890abcdef
 ```

 You'll also need a PDF for it to load.
-The code has been written to load
-a file named "Spring_in_Action_Sixth_Edition.pdf" from src/main/resources/data.
-For what may or may not be obvious reasons, I've chosen not to include that PDF
-in this repository, so you'll need to obtain your own copy.
-Of course, most any
-other PDF will also work.
-You'll just need to make sure that the `app.pdf.name`
-property is set to reference your PDF's filename.
+Place the PDF in src/main/resources/data
+and set the `app.pdf.name` property in src/main/resources/application.properties
+to the name of the PDF.

 Then run the application as you would any Spring Boot application.
 For
 example, using Maven: